Clipboard: what's on in Harare - The Zimbabwean

 Saturday October 1 – Traditional and Organic Food and Seed Festival.
 National Botanic Gardens, 7am to 4pm.
 We love every season for different reasons, but spring is one of the best: blooming jacarandas, warm and slowly lengthening days … and time for the annual Traditional and Organic Food and Seed Festival.
 Put on your hats and sunscreen, round up the family and join us for a day full of cooking and (most important) eating.
 We’ll have an early start with a morning exercise followed by healthy and traditional breakfasts; an even greater diversity of stalls where visitors can view, sample and purchase some of Zimbabwe’s best and tastiest organic and traditional foods and drinks; a seed expo, where seeds can be exchanged and purchased; and cooking demonstrations and talks, a great way to pick up new skills or ask the chefs a question.
 Don’t worry about lunch: treat yourself to some fabulous foods, from Zimbabwe and around the continent, at the food court.
 There will be plenty for children to do at a special zone for them, with fun and learning.
 Live bands on stage throughout the day.
 Discover local food and enjoy a relaxing day out, with loads of family fun.
 Entry $1 for adults, children under 12 fee.
 Free transport from Construction House on Park Street and Namibia Ivecos (4th Street) and Bata (Mbuya Nehanda Street) to the Botanic Garden.
 For more info: www.facebook.com/TOFFZim/ or hararefoodfestival@gmail.com.

 Sunday October 2 – St John’s College Spring Fair.
 One of Harare’s most popular events, fun for all from morning to mid-afternoon.
-No content details sent in yet, but diarise now.
+No details sent yet by organisers.

 Friday October 7 – Laughter Reloaded.
 Presented by CCAZ at Reps Theatre.
 A comedy night with great fun for all, featuring four top Zimbabwean comedians.
 6pm.
 Tickets $20 for VIPs and $10 standard.
 Book now at The Spotlight